Here is a brief paper I wrote at the request

 Background: Anthroposophy is the spiritual system created by Rudolf Steiner, whom the ENCYCLOPÆDIA BRITANNICA identifies as a spiritualist.

-Steiner called his system “spiritual science” or “occult science” (somewhat as Christian Science and Scientology place the label “science” on their belief systems).
+Steiner called his system “spiritual science” or “occult science” (somewhat as Christian Scientists and Scientologists attach the label “science” to their belief systems).
 Anthroposophy’s main tenets are laid out in Steiner’s book AN OUTLINE OF OCCULT SCIENCE, which the publisher (Rudolf Steiner Press) says contains much of Steiner’s “spiritual teaching.”

 Most people would consider a system of “spiritual teaching” to be a religion.
 They would be justified with reference to Anthroposophy because Anthroposophy entails faith, reverence, prayers, meditations, spiritual guides, observances, and other religious identifiers.
 It lays out the path to spiritual improvement for its adherents, and it threatens spiritual loss and perdition for everyone else.
 Denying that this is a religion is clearly dubious.